cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 <aside markdown="1">

-As a hint for implementations, a default algorithm that makes nested table setup tags work for table setup tags that prepend to the packing tables could be described as follows:
+As a hint for implementations, a default algorithm that makes nested table setup tags work could be described as follows:

 * When chasing a reference, go upward in the data item tree.
 * If the next up table setup tag fulfills the reference (i.e., the size